 Check disk space and memory on both Windows and Lubuntu.
 On Lubuntu:

-Make sure you are running the latest version of the Guest Additions.
+Again, be sure you are running the latest version of the Guest Additions.

 Given a valid OVA file, it is usually very simple to install a Lubuntu image on VirtualBox.
 However, there is a lot you can do with these tools.
 Though you should not need this information, you still might want to see some of the things I have written about VirtualBox on Elvenware:

 Create a screen shot of VirtualBox running Lubuntu as a guest OS on your system.
 Attach the image to your assignment when you turn it in.
 Normally, I expect to see the Windows desktop, then VirtualBox, and inside VirtualBox, a copy of Lubuntu.